Infrastructure Asset Management

 What are the Benefits of Infrastructure Asset Management?

-Infrastructure asset management, especially with a GIS and location, component have many benefits.
+Infrastructure asset management, especially with a GIS and location intelligence, have many benefits.

 Better design and construction